AfshinEfati/laravel-module-generator/docs/en/usage.md

 [🇮🇷 فارسی](../fa/usage.md){ .language-switcher }

 Explore common command combinations and workflows for everyday development.
+For a full walkthrough of the generated files, see the [Product module anatomy](module-anatomy.md).

 ## Command overview